Our mission is

 No, really?
 How?

-People with disabilities make up the world's largest minority group, yet they are often the least represented in society.
+Because people with disabilities make up the world's largest minority group, yet they are often the least represented in society.
 As a result, people don't know how to interact with and/or include them.
 But disability shouldn't be a source of discomfort.
 It should be celebrated.
 So that is why we're here.

 It all started with a cat